 - Submit your petition, with attachments, on the electronic form.
 Attach information that will help the Committee understand your request (e.g., if you are petitioning to include a course from another college as a ES course, attach a detailed course outline or full syllabus for the course you propose to substitute).

 When it reviews your petition, the Committee will use the following procedures:

-Following consideration of the petition by the Essential Studies Committee, a representative from the Essential Studies Office will promptly notify you about the Committee's decision.
+- Following consideration of the petition by the Essential Studies Committee, the Director of Essential Studies will promptly notify you about the Committee's decision.

-If you want further information about how the ES Committee arrived at its decision about your decision, you may contact the Essential Studies Office.
+- If you want further information about how the ES Committee arrived at its decision about your decision, you may email the Director of Essential Studies.

 The Essential Studies Committee's denial of a petition should be considered final.
 However, you may resubmit your request one time under these circumstances: if you believe that the committee might have misunderstood the petition or if you can strengthen the petition with additional information or a fuller explanation.
 If you resubmit your petition, you must do so during the same semester in which the denial occurred (If the denial is at the end of the semester, you have a maximum of 60 days to resubmit.).
 The Essential Studies Committee will not consider more than one resubmission.

-The student's reasons for the exception are not related to the purposes of general education at UND.
+- The student's reasons for the exception are not related to the purposes of general

-Solution: Add reasons why the request fits within UND's philosophy of general education.
-Also, give specific evidence of any scheduling or advising obstacles that may have prevented you from taking the course(s) that would have fulfilled the requirement in the petition (Do not simply state that "I couldn't fit this course in my schedule due to conflicts...").
+- Add reasons why the request fits within UND's philosophy of general education.
+Also, give specific evidence of any scheduling or advising obstacles that may have prevented you from taking the course(s) that would have fulfilled the requirement in the petition (Do not simply state that "I couldn't fit this course in my schedule due to conflicts ...").